Existence and stability of solitons for the nonlinear Schr\"odinger equation on hyperbolic space: Soliton properties and stability

 for $C, \delta > 0$ and $ |\alpha| \leq 2$. \end{lem}

 \begin{lem} There exists some $\delta > 0$ such that

 for some $C$ and $|\alpha| \leq 2$. \end{lem}

 We now proceed to prove orbital stability of solitons.
 Though we will get existence for any $p < \frac{4}{d-2}$, we will be able to show orbital stability for $p < \frac{4}{d}$ using the arguments of \cite{CL} and the Gagliardo-Nirenberg Inequality.
+We will denote by $S$ the set of solutions to the minimization problem $I_\lambda$.